komalrao1/bi0s/README.md

 ![answer11](https://github.com/komalrao1/bi0s/assets/147682987/cd42f5b7-0cf3-444a-be59-62555a57e38d)
      --------------------------------------------------------------------------------------------------------------------------------------------------------
 * **b.**
-  -Here Device1 will be in listen mode by opening a file which has to be shared
+  - Here Device1 will be in listen mode by opening a file which has to be shared
-  -And the device two will connect to device1 and while connecting it will redirect the shared file to its current working directory
+  - And the device two will connect to device1 and while connecting it will redirect the shared file to its current working directory

 # **CODING CHALLENGES**